jondobson/vfxtd-code-test/README.md

 ## Instructions

-Please fork this repo and commit code exercising the following tasks in a Maya environment.
+Please fork this repo and issue a pull request.
+You can then push code exercising the following tasks in a Maya environment.

 - Generate a dialog listing all of Laika's movies.
 Provide 5 columns for each row: movie name, release date, domestic gross, movie poster icon, and a "camera" button.
 - Dialog's title should be _Laika Movies_